skrey/yellow-extensions/source/help/en/how-to-adjust-system.md

 You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command) to create new user accounts and change passwords.
 A user account consists of `Email` and other settings.
 If you don't want that pages are modified in a web browser, then change `Home` and `Access`.
 Users are allowed to edit pages within their home page, but nowhere else.

+## Language settings

+Another configuration file is `system/extensions/yellow-language.ini`.
+Here's an example:

+    Language: en
+    CoreDateFormatShort: F Y
+    CoreDateFormatMedium: Y-m-d
+    CoreDateFormatLong: Y-m-d H:i
+    EditMailFooter: @sitename
+    ImageDefaultAlt: Image without description
+    media/images/photo.jpg: This is an example image

+You can define the language settings here, for example the date format.
+Language settings consist of `Language` and other settings.
+You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into this file.
+You can also add your own language settings, for example image captions.

 ## Page settings

 The following settings can be configured at the top of a page: